harshita-88/harshita-88/README.md

-- 👋 Hi, I’m @harshita-88(Full name : Harshita Singh)
+-  Hi, I’m Harshita Singh
-- 👀 I’m a FULL-STACK WEB Developer
+-  I’m a FULL-STACK Java Developer
-- 🌱 I’m currently learning everwhere(YOUTUBE, UDEMY..)
+-  I am having expertise in Java, Hibernate, SpringBoot, Microservices, Docker, K8S, AWS, Angular
-- 💞️ I’m looking to collaborate on LinkedIn/Github
+-  I’m looking to collaborate on LinkedIn/Github
-- 📫 Reach me on harshita.nitkkr@gmail.com
+-  Reach me on harshita.nitkkr@gmail.com
-- 😄 Pronouns: She/Her
-- ⚡ Fun fact:

 <!---
 harshita-88/harshita-88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.